-Welcome to the 2018-19 school year at Merrick Academy Charter School .
-A special welcome to our new families!
-We are very excited for this school year.
+Welcome to another year at Merrick and a special welcome to our new families!
+We are very excited for the 2019-2020 school year.
 Our school theme is Living Our Best Life and we plan to achieve the best this year.
 We are looking forward to a productive partnership with you to ensure our children can achieve their highest potential.
 We recognize that in order to be successful in school, our children need support from both the home and school.
 We know a strong partnership with you will make a great difference in your child’s education.
 As partners, we share the responsibility for our children’s success and want you to know that we will do our very best to carry out our responsibilities.

 We ask that you guide and support your child’s learning by ensuring that he/she: